Viewshed Analysis

 The aim is not to make broad claims about visual acceptability.
 The aim is to help project teams understand where landscape and community visibility may matter within the planning process.

-Landscape Visibility
+Landscape Visibility Review

 Need to understand how visible your proposal may be?

-If landscape visibility, community views or public viewpoints may become part of your planning pathway, viewshed analysis can help clarify the issue early.
+If landscape visibility, community views or public viewpoints may become part of your planning pathway, Certified Energy can review your site and advise whether viewshed analysis is suitable.

 Team CE